Triumph: Interview with Yoav Goren

-Yoav Goren talks about Triumph, the third chapter of Trailerhead series.
+Yoav Goren talks about Triumph, the third chapter of the Trailerhead series from Immediate.
 This release – just like the previous ones – opens up the magical music library of Immediate Music and brings the well-known epic cues to us with much more intense and energy.
 The album is available for purchase on Amazon (digital download from Amazon MP3) or directly from Imperative Records.

 TMN: What is the significant difference between Trailerhead: Triumph and the previous releases?